awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `/ecs-agent.log`
 Default value on Linux: Null
 Default value on Windows: Null
-Determines the location where agent logs are written\.
-If you are running the agent via `ecs-init`, which is the default method when using the Amazon ECS\-optimized AMI, the in\-container path will be `/log`, and `ecs-init` mounts that out to `/var/log/ecs/` on the host\.
+Determines the location where agent logs should be written\.
+If you are running the agent via `ecs-init`, which is the default method when using the Amazon ECS\-optimized AMI, the in\-container path will be `/log` and `ecs-init` mounts that out to `/var/log/ecs/` on the host\.

 `ECS_LOGLEVEL`
 Example values: `crit`, `error`, `warn`, `info`, `debug`